gradle/gradle/design-docs/tooling-api-improvements.md

 This story allows an IDE to implement a way to select the tasks to execute based on their name, similar to the Gradle command-line.

+1. Add an `EntryPoint` model interface, which represents some arbitrary entry point to the build.
+2. Add a `TaskSelector` model interface, which represents an entry point that uses a task name to select the tasks to execute.
+3. Change `GradleTask` to extend `EntryPoint`, so that each task can be used as an entry point.
+4. Add a method to `GradleProject` to expose the task selectors for the project.
+    - For new target Gradle versions, delegate to the provider.
+    - For older target Gradle versions, use a client-side mix-in that assembles the task selectors using the information available in `GradleProject`.
+5. Add methods to `BuildLauncher` to allow a sequence of entry points to be used to specify what the build should execute.
+6. Add `@since` and `@Incubating` to the new types and methods.

     interface EntryPoint {
     }